Facing Difficult Decisions

 Couples Should Stick Together

 When I made my list the small minuses about going to live at my mother-in-law’s for a time to help her were far outweighed by the pluses.
-However the main plus was that my husband needed me.
-Someday I will need him to do something he won’t want to concerning my parents and on that day I don’t want to have the thought that I wasn’t there for him when he needed me.
+However, the main plus was that my husband needed me.
+Someday I will need him to do something he won’t want to concern my parents and on that day I don’t want to have the thought that I wasn’t there for him when he needed me.
 The thing is that I’m not all that important except that he finds support and strength just from my presence.
 If that’s all I need to do, be there for him, isn’t that a small thing to ask?
 The minuses of the temperature of my in-law’s house being uncomfortable and the TVs constantly on day and night, are a small thing to endure.
 Sure I don’t want to face that, especially for an extended period of time.
 However, my honey is worth it.

 This will be the ultimate question if you are facing a similar dilemma.
 Sure you could stay home and let him go do what he has to do, but if your presence gives him encouragement and strength and undying gratitude, won’t that be worth it?
 I think it is.